-In Figure 10b we look at households in the bottom 40 per cent of the income distribution and plot the mean residual income by HPTI ratio.
-There is a general downward trend in residual income.
+In Figure 11b we look at households in the bottom 40 per cent of the income distribution and plot the mean residual income by HPTI ratio.
+There is a general downward trend in residual income, particularly once the HPTI increases above 30 per cent.
 While there is no obvious turning point, the 30 per cent threshold seems to be reasonable in the Irish context.